 GHG Data Reporters have the responsibility to estimate the magnitude of any emissions change resulting from an error/s and/or omission/s for a prior year/s outside of Sphera® EssentialTM, report the potential need to restate emissions to CTC HSE based on the facility-level restatement criteria, and then submit any CTC HSE approved restatements to the facility's GHG inventory for the prior reporting year/s via Sphera® EssentialTM.
 In the case of a facility-level restatement, the GHG Data Reporter shall record the data source/s and the reason/s for the restatement.
+In the case of an omission/s for a prior year/s, where it is not reasonably practicable to obtain activity data for the omitted source/s for that/those prior year/s, an estimate based on the current reporting year data may be used.

 CTC HSE has the responsibility of maintaining a "Summary of Unadjusted Differences" for all prior years back to and including 2016, to which the emissions changes resulting from CTC HSE-approved facility restatements are added, and recording the details associated with each line item added.
-As part of the annual review of prior years' "Summary of Unadjusted Differences" to assess whether the +/-10 percent corporate-level threshold is triggered, CTC HSE will record the results of their analysis, and, where the quantitative threshold is triggered, document the recommendation to the GHG Restatement Committee as to whether a restatement is warranted in a memo.
+As part of the annual review of prior years' "Summary of Unadjusted Differences" to assess whether the +/-5 percent corporate-level threshold is triggered, CTC HSE will record the results of their analysis, and, where the quantitative threshold is triggered, document the recommendation to the GHG Restatement Committee as to whether a restatement is warranted in a memo.
 In the case that the GHG Restatement Committee decides that a restatement is warranted, CTC HSE shall document the reasons for the decision, update the corporate system of record for the impacted reporting year/s with details of the change/s, and prepare the restated data.